First cohomologies of affine, Virasoro and lattice vertex operator algebras: Introduction

 The paper is organized as follows.

-Section 2 reviews the basic definitions and discusses some general facts regarding derivations and zero-mode derivations, including the construction of a natural map from $H^1(V, W)$ to the first cohomology of the (higher level) Zhu's algebra associated to $V$.
+Section 2 reviews the basic definitions and discusses some general facts regarding derivations and zero-mode derivations, including the construction of a natural map from $H^1(V, W)$ to the first cohomology of the (higher level) Zhu's algebra assoicated with $V$.

-Section 3, 4 and 5 study $H^1(V, W)$ for the three types of VOAs $V$ and their irreducible modules $W$.
+Sections 3, 4 and 5 study $H^1(V, W)$ for the three types of VOAs $V$ and their irreducible modules $W$.
 We first show $H^1(V, W)=Z^1(V, W)$ for $L(0)$-graded $W$ with nonnegative weights, then for $W$ with the canonical $\N$-grading with zero lowest weight, finally for $W$ with arbitrary $\N$-grading.
 In addition, Section 3 also discusses the image of the map constructed in Section 2 (Proposition \ref{Affine-Zhu}); Section 4 gives a counter-example to $H^1(V,W) = Z^1(V, W)$ when $V$ is the Virasoro VOA not corresponding to minimal models (Proposition \ref{L(-1)w-der}); Section 4 also discusses the case when $L(0)$-weight of $W$ is negative (Theorem \ref{Vir-neg-energy-thm}).

 Section 6 provides a summary of the results and gives some remarks regarding future work.